AltschulerWu-Lab/nsp_extension/image_quantification/README.md

 	- numpy >= 1.18.5

 ## Structure
+- The _src_ folder contains all the python scripts to perform the image quantification process.
-- The _main_ folder contains the main python script (_data_quantification_main.py_) to perform the entire image quantification process on one annotated image.
+	+ The _main_ folder contains the main python script (_data_quantification_main.py_) to perform the entire image quantification process on one annotated image.
-- The _function_ folder contains python scripts with functions to support the main script.
+	+ The _function_ folder contains python scripts with functions to support the main script.
 If the sub-folder structure is kept intact, the functions should be imported automatically.
-- The _submission_ folder contains one example of bash script to run the quantification pipeline on UCSF Wynton cluster.
+	+ The _submission_ folder contains one example of bash script to run the quantification pipeline on UCSF Wynton cluster.
-- The _data_example_ folder contains one example image and its annotations.
+- The _data_ folder contains one example image and its annotations.
+- The _output_ folder is intended to store outputs from the quantification process.
+- The _doc_ folder is intended to store log files of the quantification.

 ## Image quantification process
 **1. Image pre-processing and annotation**